Ball Screws

 Acme Screws

-Lead screws that create a sliding friction between screw and nut.
-Acme screws are often as much as 30% less efficient than ball screws but are often cost effective.
-Acme screws are utilized in applications requiring high levels of accuracy at low speeds.
+Lead screws that generate sliding friction between the screw and nut.
+Acme screws are typically 30% less efficient than ball screws but are often more cost-effective.
+They are commonly used in applications that require high accuracy at low speeds.

 Acme Threaded Rods

-Products used primarily as lead screws in a variety of machines and devices.
-These rods are designed and manufactured with a thread angle of 29 degrees and with a thread height equal to half the pitch.
+Primarily used as lead screws in various machines and devices, these rods are designed with a 29-degree thread angle and a thread height that is half the pitch.

 Ball Screw Assemblies

-Important components of a device that converts rotational motion into linear motion.
-The nut contains ball bearings that run in the helical grooves of the screw shaft that the nut is paired with.
-Ball screw nuts change torque into thrust without rotating themselves.
+Critical components that convert rotational motion into linear motion.
+The nut houses ball bearings that move within the helical grooves of the paired screw shaft.
+Ball screw nuts transform torque into thrust without rotating themselves.

 Custom Ball Screws